-‘Unnatural’, non-consensual sex by husband not a crime: Chhattisgarh High Court
+Chhattisgarh High Court acquits man accused of causing death of wife due to rape

-The court acquitted a man whose wife had died allegedly because of the sexual act.
+The HC criticised the trial court for convicting the husband on charges of culpable homicide not amounting to murder.

-The Chhattisgarh High Court on Monday held that a husband cannot be convicted on charges of rape or unnatural sex as “consent is not required” between a husband and wife because of the legal immunity accorded to marital rape.
+The Chhattisgarh High Court on Monday acquitted a man convicted of rape and unnatural sex, holding that a husband cannot be charged with these offences as “consent is not required” between a husband and wife due to the legal immunity accorded to marital rape.
+The case involved the death of the man’s wife, allegedly caused by forced, unnatural sex in 2017.

 If the wife is above the age of 15, any sexual intercourse or sexual act by the husband with her “cannot be termed as rape under the circumstances, as such absence of consent of wife for unnatural act loses its importance”, the court said.